Dinner just got pretty much effortless with this easy recipe for Sheet Pan Italian Pork Chops and Veggies!

 - Add the potatoes, asparagus and onion to the bowl and toss to coat as evenly as possible.
 Spread the vegetables evenly around the pork chops.

-- Bake for 22-25 minutes.
-Change oven setting to low broil and broil for 3-4 minutes to brown tops of pork chops.
+- Bake for 22 to 25 minutes.
+Change oven setting to low broil and broil for 3 to 4 minutes to brown tops of pork chops.
 Garnish with chopped fresh parsley, if desired.